Home : Mini-stim IVF™

 The total cost is about half that of a traditional IVF cycle.
 Costs include medications, office monitoring visits, anesthesia costs, and IVF specific procedure and laboratory costs.
 Some patients without IVF coverage will have some of these costs covered by their insurance.
 The cost of the IVF specific procedures and IVF laboratory costs is about $5000 (more cost information).
 Medication, laboratory and ultrasound monitoring and anesthesia total about $2000 additionally

-Potentially anyone could do Mini-IVF and the choice to use this technique depends a lot on patient preferences.
+Potentially anyone could do Mini-IVF and the choice to use this technique depends in part on patient preferences.
+A typical patient will have failed a trial of getting pregnant using clomiphene with IUI for two to 4 cycles.
+Mini-IVF is a much better choice than gonadotropin-IUI therapy which is commonly used in this situation.
+Mini-IVF is a reasonable choice prior to undertaking the more aggressive conventional IVF.
 We think the informed patient can make better choices and this is an objective of this web site.
-The patients who do best are the younger good prognosis patients.
-ICSI compensates almost completely for male factor and IVF compensates for tubal factor which makes Mini- IVF a good choice if these are the primary problems present or suspected.
+The patients with the highest pregncy rates are the younger good prognosis patients.
+ICSI compensates almost completely for male factor and IVF compensates for tubal factor which makes Mini-IVF a good choice if these are the primary problems present or suspected.
 A patient planning Mini-IVF may need to do more cycles prior to getting pregnant than if she did conventional IVF however, each cycle costs less than 1/2 as much).
 The success rate of a given patient very much depends on her intrinsic fertility.
 IVF provides more information to the treating physician than does Mini-IVF (since with Mini-IVF we will often have only one or two embryos) and anyone with a complex history may find that it is disadvantage of Mini-IVF compared to conventional IVF.
 IVM, performed on good prognosis patients for IVM, will generally result in more embryos than with Mini- IVF since embryos may be created from both mature and immature eggs.
 For patients with high numbers of eggs in their follicles, we prepeer IVM over Mini-stim IVF.

 Women under age 35 with good intrinsic fertility (good ovarian reserve) have done very well in our program.
 It seems that women who are fertile except for a severe male factor or damaged tubes really don't need a large number of eggs to produce a good embryo with the ability to become a baby.
 Mini-IVF is adequate to achieve pregnancy and on a per cycle basis costs less than1/2 as much.
 The literature suggests that this group of patients would have a pregnancy rate about 2/3rds of conventional IVF and this is consistent with our findings.